je-rnic/SMT201-GIS-Group3/README.md

 # SMT201-GIS-Group3

 ## Project Overview
-Solarscape is a geospatial analysis project that identifies optimal solar farm locations by integrating multiple criteria.
+Solarscape is a geospatial analysis project that identifies optimal solar farm locations within the Singapore context.
 Using a **Multi-Criteria Decision Analysis (MCDA)** approach together with QGIS as our main Geospatial Analysis Tool, we developed a **scoring framework** to balance energy generation potential against ecological and social considerations.

 ## Key Insights